Universal-Health-Chain/docs/en/01-Specification-summary.md

 |UNID URN                           | urn:unid:device:uuid:uuid-v4|
 |UNID DID                           | did:unid:device:uuid:uuid-v4|

-UHC allows certifying and verifying the information of biological products outside the health sector, for example to verify COVID-19 vaccination data in tourism, congresses, etc., so that the authenticity and traceability of a vaccine manufactured by the pharmaceutical industry and administered in a vaccination procedure can be verified in the blockchain network of the Fundación UNID.
+UHC allows certifying and verifying the information of biological products outside the health sector, for example, to verify COVID-19 vaccination data in tourism, congresses, etc., so that the authenticity and traceability of a vaccine manufactured by the pharmaceutical industry and administered in a vaccination procedure can be verified in the blockchain network of the Fundación UNID.

 In this way, organizations and health professionals that create health data or biological products data can register their hash in the blockchain network, in a decentralized way, which allows the authenticity of the data to be verified both by patients who receive this data and by other professionals and organizations with whom the person subsequently shares the data
 <p>&nbsp  </p>